Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: The main ideas.

 We use the statements 2) and 3) of Theorem \ref{th1} and Lemma \ref{lemma1}.
-The system (\ref{eq}) takes the following form under the transformation (\ref{tr2}) of no more than 3 independent equations for (each column) $k=1, 2, 3$ and unique corresponding $\nu=\nu(k)$ (corresponding row):
+The system (\ref{eq}) takes the following form under the transformation (\ref{tr2}) of no more than 3 independent equations for (each column) $k=1, 2, 3$ and the unique corresponding $\nu=\nu(k)$:

 Below we present a general solution of the system (\ref{eqaa}) in different cases.